eclipse-tractusx/eclipse-tractusx.github.io/docs-kits_versioned_docs/version-3.1.0/kits/DCM Kit/page_development-view.md

 ## DCM Development View

-This page describes the most important parts for the implementation of the DCM standards.
+This page describes the most important parts for the software implementation of the DCM standards.
 For the full technical specification, please refer to the standards [CX-0047 DCM Data Model Material Demand & Capacity Group](https://catena-x.net/de/standard-library) and [CX-0048 DCM API Material Demand & Capacity Group](https://catena-x.net/de/standard-library).

 ## Introduction